mattermost/docs/source/configure/calls-deployment.rst

 Clustered
 ^^^^^^^^^

-This is the default mode when running the plugin in a HA cluster.
+This is the default mode when running the plugin in a high availability cluster.
 Every Mattermost node will run an instance of the plugin that includes a WebRTC service.
 Calls are distributed across all available nodes through the existing load-balancer: a call is hosted on the instance where the initiating websocket connection (first client to join) is made.
 A single call will be hosted on a single cluster node.

 .. image:: ../images/calls-deployment-image4.png
   :alt: A diagram of a single handler deployment.